gurmankalkat/chat-room/README.md

 ## Running Program
 * Used Mac
-* To see 2+ users having a conversation, open two web browser windows and go to http://localhost:3000 to see chats send in real time
+* To see 2+ users having a conversation, open a web browser window for each user that wants to chat and go to http://localhost:3000 in each window to send chats in real time
   - See video in project directory for details

 ### With Docker